 Check out the tray feeder in action below!
 The short video clip shows Blue Jays filling their throat with sunflower and corn.

 - For a LIVE view of my feeders and bird feeding station, click HERE!
 (Two cameras streaming)

-By placing the tray on the ground, it also provides a great way to feed other birds that prefer feeding there, like native sparrows.
-Not to mention it gives mammals, like squirrels and raccoons, a place to eat which helps keep them from trying to reach your bird feeders!
+Placing the tray on the ground also provides a great way to feed other birds that prefer feeding there, like native sparrows.
+Not to mention it gives mammals, like squirrels and raccoons, a place to eat, which helps keep them from trying to reach your bird feeders!

 Here are a few other things that I like about the Woodlink tray feeder: